-Originally published in April 2003 icon
+(Originally published in April 2003 icon)

-Oestrogen - a major driver in cancer
+Oestrogen is a major driving force in cancer

 Oestradiol can alight on cellular membranes of healthy cells and cause havoc inside the cell, increasing sodium levels, whilst reducing potassium, oxygen and power levels.
 The cell then powers down, the p53 regulatory gene stops working and havoc ensues.

 It can also cause genetic change and power cancer spread or metastases.

 Women at Risk